Educational Leadership (EDLD)

 EDLD program faculty are continuously admitting students.
 Apply NOW!

 Teacher Leadership Certificate: If you want to be a teacher leader, this 15-hour certificate is for you.
 The certificate will hone your skills in instructional leadership, data-driven decision making and communication, communication, and mentoring.
 Why these skills?
 Because we know that teacher leaders who are skilled in instructional leadership, data communication, and communication can help improve student achievement.
 By establishing and maintaining relationships, teacher leaders can mentor novice teachers to hone the skills they need to be successful.
 Please see our handbook on Teacher Leadership for more information.
-Please contact Fernando Valle at email@example.com or David Jones at firstname.lastname@example.org for more information.
+Please contact Fernando Valle at firstname.lastname@example.org or Heather Kruk at email@example.com for more information.

 IMPORTANT: For application help contact Pam Smith at firstname.lastname@example.org.

 About the Program